How to Write a Two Week Notice Letter (Template + Examples)

 • Offer to help make your exit easier.

-• Optional: Express interest to stay in touch.
+• Optional: Express interest in staying in touch.

 • If you’re quitting to work for a business competitor, skip mentioning it in your letter.

-• Submit your document as an email or hardcopy letter.
+• Submit your document as an email or a hardcopy letter.

 With an uncertain economy, it’s always a good idea to have a job lined up before quitting and submitting a two-week notice email.

-If you need help revamping your resume to win a new job, check out our Resume Builder.
+If you need help rewriting your resume to win a new job, check out our Resume Builder.

-It’s like having an expert look over your shoulder while writing your resume, guiding you step-by-step.
-Plus, it features 25+ professional designs that will help you impress employers and win a new job!
+It’s like having an expert look over your shoulder as you write your resume, guiding you step by step.
+Plus, it features 25+ professional designs to help you impress employers and land a new job!

 About the Author